terrainagency/Slider.js/README.md

 ## Usage

-slider.js is a 2kb (minified) single object template.
+slider.js is a 2kb (minified) single object template intended for use with GSAP and TailwindCSS.
+GSAP is utilized to attach timelines to slider callbacks, and is Tailwind ready due to its agnostic nature.

 ## 1: HTML Structure
 Slider.js is linked via data attributes.
 Any element attached to slider.js can be of any element type, and have any desired classes.